 “The Equestrian Bookie”

-Many of you who have followed this blog know that I work with horses, and some of you want to know more.
-I decided it was time to share a little bit more about my equestrian side, and how it inspires & influences my blog.
+Since the start of this blog, I’ve shared that my primary passion is working with horses, and some of you wanted to know more.
+Here is a little bit more about my equestrian side, and how it inspires & influences my blog and reading.

 Influence & Inspiration